This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 Moving on, you step into the world of animals, their patterns and their vision.
 This is your chance to see with fish eyes, dog eyes or bee eyes.
 It is also a great experience for children at the Horniman Museum.

-If your kids love puzzles or rainbows or sorting games, just look next to you.
-There are a huge animal blocks jigsaw, a rainbow puzzle (which we managed to build and it actually is a rainbow, and then a child came to knock it down, everyone bursting with laughter!) and a colour sorting game on a magnetic blackboard.
+If your kids love puzzles or rainbows or sorting games, just look next to them.
+There is a huge animal blocks jigsaw, a rainbow puzzle (which we managed to build and it actually is a rainbow, and then a child came to knock it down, everyone bursting with laughter!) and a colour sorting game on a magnetic blackboard.

 If your child is a baby/infant, he/she can still have fun playing games as there are, in a corner, lots of wooden puzzles and games and colouring materials.